Last Updated on

-Overall, its a good purification system for surviving of wild water, but I do not recommend it for emergency situations like flooding and boil orders.
+Overall, it’s a good purification system for filtering wild water, but I do not recommend it for emergency situations like flooding and boil orders.

-This Survivor Pro water purification system is the most comprehensive filter for removing viruses, bacteria, heavy metals, chemicals, and sediments.
+This Survival Filter Pro water purification system is the most comprehensive filter for removing viruses, bacteria, heavy metals, chemicals, and sediments.

 The unit makes for a great companion for international travel, municipal water sources under boil order, and emergency water purification.

 The pump is made of heavy-duty material that should withstand many uses and rugged environments.

 My main concern is having to manually pump for fresh water.
 This could be quite tiring, especially if used for multiple people.
 Best to take turns.

 My other concern is that since it has moving parts, it could break.
 Luckily, it comes with a lifetime warranty if you register the unit.

 Note that the carbon filter will only last for 2,000 liters as opposed to the other two filters.